 Piece of Wood

-Embellishment, Button or Pin, etc.
+Embellishment Button or Pin, etc.

-Wire, not pictured
+Wire not pictured

-Adjustable Temperature Hot Glue Gun, HERE (affiliate link)
+Adjustable Temperature Hot Glue Gun affiliate link

-Philips Screwdriver, optional
+Philips Screwdriver optional

-Brayer or Roller, not pictured, optional
+Brayer or Roller not pictured, optional

-Xacto Knife, optional
+Xacto Knife optional

 Sewing Scissors, not pictured, optional

-Preparing Your Piece of Wood
+Preparing Your Craft Wood

 1 Cut the piece of wood to your desired size.
-To determine the right dimensions for your board, consider where you will display the frame and also the size of the easel you will be using.
+To determine the right dimensions for your board, consider where you will display the frame and the size of the easel you will use.

 Next, spray or brush on your paint.
 You can use a varnish or nothing at all.
 Allow adequate drying time for any finishes.
 Be sure to read the paint or varnish instructions.

 Spread the back of the paper with a medium layer of paste.
-Next, brush a layer of Mod Podge on the front of the frame.
+Next, brush a Mod Podge layer on the frame’s front.
 Smooth it with your brush.
-Work fast as it drys quickly.
+Work fast as it dries quickly.
 Place the paper in place and quickly adjust if necessary.
-Use a brayer roller to gently smooth out the paper gently.
+Use a brayer roller to smooth out the paper gently.